 Bronze differs significantly in composition.
 It has the highest ratio of copper, around 88%, with a 12% contribution from the tin.
 Although these two make up most of the bronze valve structure, some trace elements are also present.
 These may be nickel, aluminum, manganese, etc.

 - Appearance: DZR valves have a pretty fresh color appearance.
 They are yellowish or golden with some finishing.

 Bronze valves, on the other hand, are reddish-brown due to the highest content of copper in them.

-- Durability: DZR brass and bronze valves are both durable and reliable in their existence.
+- Durability: DZR brass and bronze valves are both durable and reliable.
 But DZR, being brass, is more durable in structure than bronze.
 At the same time, bronze is stable to a smaller extent than DZR valves.

 - Corrosion-Resistance: DZR valves and bronze valves fight very well against corrosion.
 But there is a slight difference.
 DZR can survive hard through chlorides and salt waters.
 Yet, due to its efficiency, bronze is well adapted to bear marine and saltwater conditions.

 - Temperature Limits: DZR brass has different temperature parameters than regular brass.
 Due to other compositions, it has a bit lower melting point than bronze.
 DZR brass is suitable for performing in higher temperatures, but bronze has a more significant temperature limit.

 Here are the product specifications of DZR valves and Bronze valves.

 |Specifications.
 Product: DZR Brass Ball Valve.
 Material: Brass body, bonnet, steel handle.
 Size: DN20 × 25MM × M40X3Pressure: 0.6MPa to 0.8 MPaWorking Temperature: -20 to 110°C.Thread: BSP, NPT.Applications: Potable Water Fittings.Pipelines.
 Hot temperature operations.